-In July 2017, FASB issued ASU No. 2017-11, Earnings per Share (Topic 260), Distinguishing Liabilities from Equity (Topic 480), Derivatives and Hedging (Topic 815).
-ASU 2017-11 consists of two parts.
-The amendments in Part I of this Update change the classification analysis of certain equity-linked financial instruments (or embedded features) with down round features.
+In July 2017, FASB issued ASU No. 2017-11, Earnings per Share (Topic 260), Distinguishing Liabilities from Equity (Topic 480), Derivatives and Hedging (Topic 815) ("ASU No. 2017-11").
+ASU No. 2017-11 consists of two parts.
+The amendments in Part I of ASU No. 2017-11e change the classification analysis of certain equity-linked financial instruments (or embedded features) with down round features.
 When determining whether certain financial instruments should be classified as liabilities or equity instruments, a down round feature no longer precludes equity classification when assessing whether the instrument is indexed to an entity's own stock.
 The amendments also clarify existing disclosure requirements for equity-classified instruments.
 As a result, a freestanding equity-linked financial instrument (or embedded conversion option) no longer would be accounted for as a derivative liability at fair value as a result of the existence of a down round feature.
 For freestanding equity classified financial instruments, the amendments require entities that present earnings per share (EPS) in accordance with Topic 260 to recognize the effect of the down round feature when it is triggered.
-That effect is treated as a dividend and as a reduction of income available to common shareholders in basic EPS.
-Convertible instruments with embedded conversion options that have down round features are now subject to the specialized guidance for contingent beneficial conversion features (in Subtopic 470-20, Debt-Debt with Conversion and Other Options), including related EPS guidance (in Topic 260).
-The amendments in Part II of this Update re-characterize the indefinite deferral of certain provisions of Topic 480 that now are presented as pending content in the Codification, to a scope exception.
+That effect is treated as a dividend and as a reduction of income available to common stockholders in basic EPS.
+Convertible instruments with embedded conversion options that have down round features are now subject to the specialized guidance for contingent beneficial conversion features (in Subtopic 470-20.
+Debt-Debt with Conversion and Other Options), including related EPS guidance (in Topic 260).
+The amendments in Part II of ASU No. 2017-11 re-characterize the indefinite deferral of certain provisions of Topic 480 that now are presented as pending content in the codification, to a scope exception.
 Those amendments do not have an accounting effect.
-For public business entities, the amendments in Part I of this Update are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
-For all other entities, the amendments in Part I of this Update are effective for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
+For public business entities, the amendments in Part I of ASU No. 2017-11 are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
+For all other entities, the amendments in Part I of ASU No. 2017-11 are effective for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
 Early adoption is permitted for all entities, including adoption in an interim period.
 If an entity early adopts the amendments in an interim period, any adjustments should be reflected as of the beginning of the fiscal year that includes that interim period.
-The amendments in Part II of this Update do not require any transition guidance because those amendments do not have an accounting effect.
-Management is currently assessing the applicability of ASU 2017-11 and has not determined the impact of the adoption, if any, as of June 30, 2017.
+The amendments in Part II of ASU No. 2017-11 do not require any transition guidance because those amendments do not have an accounting effect.
+Management is currently assessing the applicability of ASU No. 2017-11 and has not determined the impact of the adoption, if any, as of September 30, 2017.